-Mary Marilean A posial same consider annulation of within residential actions.
-The continue of the continue Key Worker A social care worker employed within residential settings.
+Key Worker A social care worker employed within residential settings.
 They will often be the "link person" for the child between their placement and other agencies - including schools.
 Children's Guardian An officer appointed by the court to represent the views of the child during care proceedings and in private law proceedings.
 Social Worker A qualified social care professional who holds a registration with the HCPC.
-It is a legal requirement that Looked After Children's cases are allocated to a qualified, registered Social Worker, who is accountable for case management decisions.
+It is a legal requirement that Children in Care's cases are allocated to a qualified, registered Social Worker, who is accountable for case management decisions.
 Supervising Social Worker A HCPC approved worker, working specifically with foster carers, in both private fostering agencies and within local authorities.
 Supervising social workers offer support for carers, ensuring training/development and good care.
 Adoption social worker A HCPC approved worker.
 Adoption social workers specifically working with Adopters, recruiting, and supporting them during the process and as required after adoption order.
 Independent Reviewing Officer An HCPC approved professional with responsibility for conducting statutory reviews of care plans.
 An IRO will need to be consulted on placement moves and all major decisions regarding a child's care plan.
 Independent Fostering Agency These agencies are based outside of the local authority and are privately run.
 They assess and support their foster carers directly and feed back to the local authority.
 Personal Advisor Individuals employed by the LA to work with care leavers to support them with their preparation for adulthood.
 The PA role is a statutory role.